Introducing Automated Disinfection Systems for Ultrasound Transducers

 - Can disinfect above the strain relief

-- Utilize a built-in barcode reader for data logging
+- Utilize a built-in barcode reader

 - Automate the entire disinfection log process (no printouts required)